10 Most In-Demand Skills in Finland for 2026

 Mikko Turunen

 Finland's Cybersecurity Act 124/2025, which entered into force on 8 April 2025 as the national transposition of the EU's NIS2 Directive, pulled approximately 5,500 organisations into mandatory compliance obligations, up from roughly 1,100 under NIS1.
 This fivefold expansion of the regulated perimeter created an immediate, legally mandated demand for cybersecurity professionals across every critical sector: energy, finance, healthcare, telecommunications, and public administration.
-The Finnish government simultaneously revised its National Cybersecurity Strategy 2024-2035, and the DNV funding programme allocated EUR 2 million to Finnish companies strengthening cyber resilience, with grants of up to EUR 100,000 per project.
+The Finnish government simultaneously revised its National Cybersecurity Strategy 2024–2035, and the DNV funding programme allocated EUR 2 million to Finnish companies strengthening cyber resilience.

-Duunitori's 2025 market data confirms cybersecurity as one of the top skills Finnish employers actively seek, with Security Operations Centre (SOC) analysts, penetration testers, and NIS2 compliance managers in short supply despite a general contraction in ICT job postings.
-Finland's cybersecurity market is projected to reach USD 471.7 million by 2029, and the country lists cybersecurity among 30 or more tech shortage occupations tracked by TEM.
-For foreign professionals seeking high demand jobs in finland for foreigners, cybersecurity roles offer some of the clearest entry pathways into a structured, growing market with regulatory tailwinds ensuring demand will not dissipate.
+Duunitori's 2025 market data confirms cybersecurity as one of the top skills Finnish employers actively seek, with SOC analysts, penetration testers, and NIS2 compliance managers in short supply despite a general contraction in ICT job postings.
+Finland's cybersecurity market is projected to reach USD 471.7 million by 2029.
+Professionals with the must-have cybersecurity skills for 2026 have some of the clearest entry pathways into Finland's structured, growing market with regulatory tailwinds ensuring demand will not dissipate.

 Information Technology, Finance & Banking, Energy & Utilities, Telecommunications, Public Administration, Healthcare